UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Clusters/Young.md

 ## Diskless nodes

-Young nodes are diskless (have no local hard drives) - there is no `$TMPDIR` available on Kathleen, so you should not request `-l tmpfs=10G` in your jobscripts or your job will be rejected at submit time.
+Young nodes are diskless (have no local hard drives) - there is no `$TMPDIR` available, so you should not request `-l tmpfs=10G` in your jobscripts or your job will be rejected at submit time.

 If you need temporary space, you should use somewhere in your Scratch.